alinex/node-builder/README.md

     }

+### Command `install`

+This task is a handy addition to include the npm install and npm update commands:

+    > alinex-make -c install               # from within the package directory
+    > alinex-make -c install ./node-error  # or from anywhere else

+Or give an directory and use update to also update all packages to the newest possible one.

+    > alinex-make -c install ../node-error --update

 ### Command `test`

 As a first test a coffeelint check will be run.
 Only if this won't have any